 Stick to the city centre, as the outskirts are notoriously dodgy and less developed (there's no street lighting at night, for example) and there have been reported incidents there.
 In the main city centre, particularly during the day, it's buzzing with locals and tourists alike and it doesn't feel sketchy at all.
 When looking for hostels in Mendoza, Argentina, try to be as close to the main city as possible, which is only fifteen minutes' walking to the bus station.

-Written by local expertz for Mendoza
+Written by local enthusiast for Mendoza hostels

 Shakesley